Devlrxxh/Neptune/docs/placeholders.md

 | \<kit> | %neptune_kit% | The display name of the kit the match is being played with |
 | \<arena> | %neptune_arena% | The display name of the arena of the match |

-\*\* -> The placeholder is only available in BedWars kits.
-\$ -> The PlaceholderAPI version of the placeholder returns "true" if the statement is true, and "false" if otherwise.

 ## Solo Match

 | Plugin | PlaceholderAPI | Description |